Being a freelance writer for 6+ years, Billy has interest and knowledge in a wide range of topics.

 7. Fear of Nudity (Gymnophobia)

-The term gymnophobia refers to the fear of nudity which many people suffer from a young age.
-It can occur from the thought of being seen naked, or seeing other people naked, even both can result in experiencing anxiety.
+The term gymnophobia refers to the fear of nudity that many people suffer from a young age.
+It can occur from the thought of being seen naked or seeing other people naked, even both can result in experiencing anxiety.